ASFHyP3/hyp3/README.md

 3. Change "Deployment branches" to "protected branches"
 4. Add the following environment secrets:
     - `AWS_REGION` - e.g. `us-west-2`
-    - `CLOUDFORMATION_ROLE_ARN` - part of the CI/CD stack that you deployed (above), e.g. `arn:aws:iam::xxxxxxxxxxxx:role/hyp3-ci-CloudformationDeploymentRole-XXXXXXXXXXXXX`
+    - `CLOUDFORMATION_ROLE_ARN` - part of the ASF (not JPL) CI/CD stack that you deployed, e.g. `arn:aws:iam::xxxxxxxxxxxx:role/hyp3-ci-CloudformationDeploymentRole-XXXXXXXXXXXXX`
-    - `SECRET_ARN` - ARN for the AWS Secrets Manager Secret that you created manually (above)
+    - `SECRET_ARN` - ARN for the AWS Secrets Manager Secret that you created manually
-    - `V2_AWS_ACCESS_KEY_ID` - Access key ID that you created for the `github-actions` user (above)
+    - `V2_AWS_ACCESS_KEY_ID` - Access key ID that you created for the `github-actions` user
-    - `V2_AWS_SECRET_ACCESS_KEY` - Secret access key that you created for the `github-actions` user (above)
+    - `V2_AWS_SECRET_ACCESS_KEY` - Secret access key that you created for the `github-actions` user
     - `VPC_ID` - ID of the default VPC for this AWS account and region (aws console -> vpc -> your VPCs, e.g. `vpc-xxxxxxxxxxxxxxxxx`)
     - `SUBNET_IDS` - Comma delimited list (no spaces) of the default subnets for this VPC (aws console -> vpc -> subnets, e.g. `subnet-xxxxxxxxxxxxxxxxx,subnet-xxxxxxxxxxxxxxxxx,subnet-xxxxxxxxxxxxxxxxx,subnet-xxxxxxxxxxxxxxxxx`)
-    - `CERTIFICATE_ARN` - ARN of the AWS Certificate Manager certificate that you imported manually, above (aws console -> certificate manager -> list certificates, e.g. `arn:aws:acm:us-west-2:xxxxxxxxxxxx:certificate/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`)
+    - `CERTIFICATE_ARN` - ARN of the AWS Certificate Manager certificate that you imported manually (aws console -> certificate manager -> list certificates, e.g. `arn:aws:acm:us-west-2:xxxxxxxxxxxx:certificate/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`)

 ### Create the HyP3 deployment